-The scaled values of either of the output currents or the temperature of the device's GND pins (8 and 25) can be made available at the CSNS pin.
-To monitor the current of a particular channel or the general device temperature, the CSNS0_en and CSNS1_en bits (see Table 23) in the General Configuration Register (GCR) must be set to the appropriate values.
-When overcurrent windows are active, current sensing is disabled and the SYNCB pin remains high.
+The scaled values of either of the output currents or the temperature of the device's GND pin (#14) can be made available at the CSNS pin.
+To monitor the current of a particular channel or the general device temperature, the CSNS0_en and CSNS1_en bits (see Table 22) in the General Configuration Register (GCR) must be set to the appropriate values.
+When over-current windows are active, current sensing is disabled and the SYNCB pin remains high.